You can also be on the leaderboard! Read the Module and appear for the Quiz.

 Intraday Trading Strategies - Scalping

 Intra-Day trading strategies are essential when we are looking to capitalize on frequent, small price movements.
 A consistent, effective strategy relies on in-depth technical analysis, utilizing charts, indicators and patterns to predict future price movements.
-Let us discuss a few strategies below.
+We will discuss a few trading strategies going forward in this module.
+Firstly let us start with the first strategy, which is 'Scalping'.

 What is Scalping?